 On day three, we will take our bus to the Cruz de Ferro (the Iron Cross), one of the most famous and meaningful places on the Camino.
 It is traditional for a pilgrim to carry a stone, representing a burden one has been carrying, and leave it at the base of the cross in order to lay down one’s burden and move on.

-Our walk will begin at the Iron Cross, and we will walk through beautiful countryside and descend to El Acebo, the beginning of one of Spain’s most charming regions, El Bierzo.
-After El Acebo, we will walk through a truly enchanted forest and wind our way down to Molinaseca for lunch.
+Our walk will begin shortly after at the Iron Cross, and we will walk through beautiful countryside and descend to El Acebo, the beginning of one of Spain’s most charming regions, El Bierzo.
+After El Acebo, we will wind our way down to Molinaseca for lunch.
 Here, you can sit by the beautiful river and watch the storks in their nests before lunch at one of our most favorite restaurants.
 After lunch, the bus will take us to our beautiful hotel in a nearby town.

 15.9 kms / 9.9 miles